 Our Leadership Development programs foster civic and community engagement through youth-led and youth-driven events and activities that enhance knowledge and increase awareness of community issues.

-CYC Community Outreach programs connect with API youth facing cultural and language barriers and multiple risk factors.
+Our Community Outreach programs connect with API youth facing cultural and language barriers and multiple risk factors.
 We provide underserved neighborhoods including Bayview and Chinatown with referrals, linkages, educational presentations, and community-building events.
 We also facilitate skill development and support groups and organize sports and activities at local schools.

-Supporting Transitions & Aspirations Mentorship Program supports API high school sophomores and juniors with academic, life, and college application skill-building and mentorship.
+Supporting Transitions & Aspirations Mentorship Program (STAMP) provides API high school sophomores and juniors with academic, life, and college application skill-building and mentorship.
 Mentors meet their mentees once a month on Saturdays to build rapport and provide guidance.

 Young Asian Women Against Violence (YAWAV) is a 9-month youth leadership program where youth learn about the root causes and impact of violence.
-The program is dedicated to the positive empowerment and development of Asian and Pacific Islander high school aged young women in San Francisco.
+The program is dedicated to the positive empowerment and development of Asian Pacific Islander high school-aged young women.

-The Seismic Safety Outreach Program (SSOP) teaches and informs the public about the importance of disaster preparedness by providing free seismic safety outreach and education to San Francisco’s diverse cultural and multilingual communities.
+The Seismic Safety Outreach Program (SSOP) teaches and informs the public about the importance of disaster preparedness by providing free seismic, fire, and emergency outreach and education to youth, seniors, residents, businesses, merchants, and community-based organizations.

 CYC youth in the Bayview, Chinatown/North Beach and Richmond neighborhoods teach monolingual seniors how to operate smartphones and tablet computers.
 These invaluable skills give seniors the mobility, access, and freedom to connect to the world beyond their community.